 The JBA has representative directors who directly manage the JBA, as well as executive directors.
 The roles, responsibilities and liabilities of representative directors and executive directors of general incorporated associations are clearly stipulated in the Act and those of the JBA's are clearly stipulated in the JBA's Articles of Incorporation of the Association.
-Through a cross-election among the Board of Directors, the following directors, who all have sufficient capabilities, experience, and knowledge are elected: representative directors (one is the Chairman of the JBA who is a president of a major bank and the other is the Vice Chairman/Senior Executive Director of the JBA from the directors of secretariat of the JBA.
+Through a cross-election among the Board of Directors, the following directors, who all have sufficient capabilities, experience, and knowledge are elected: representative directors (one is the Chairman of the JBA who is a president of a major bank and the other is the Vice Chairman/Senior Executive Director of the JBA from the directors of secretariat of the JBA) and executive directors from the directors of secretariat of the JBA.
 Their achievements in activity execution are regularly reported to the Board of Directors.